eggheadio/eggheadio-course-notes/composing-closures-and-callbacks-in-javascript/notes/39-pass-a-listener-to-a-usecallback-hook.md

-pending...

-# Create a Custom useBroadcaster Hook
+# Pass a Listener to a useCallback Hook

 **[📹 Video](https://egghead.io/lessons/egghead-pass-a-listener-to-a-usecallback-hook)**